ThreeDotsLabs/watermill/docs/content/docs/forwarder.md

 ### Storing data and publishing an event in one transaction
 Let's imagine our command could do the 2nd, and the 3rd point at the same time.
-They would be committed atomically, meaning that any of them can succeed having the other failed.
+They would be committed atomically, meaning that any of them can't succeed having the other failed.
 This can be achieved by leveraging a transaction mechanism which happens to be implemented by most of the databases in today's world.
 One of them is MySQL used in our example.